coppit/docker-no-ip/README.md

 docker-no-ip
 ============

-This is a simple Docker container for running the [No-IP](http://www.noip.com/) dynamic DNS update script.
+This is a simple Docker container for running the [No-IP2](http://www.noip.com/) dynamic DNS update script.
 It will keep your domain.ddns.net DNS alias up-to-date as your home IP changes.
-The script runs every 5 minutes.

 Usage
 -----